mojics/robot-framework-selenium2library-styleguide/README.md

-# Robot Framework / Selenium2Library Styleguide
+# Robot Framework / Selenium2Library Testing Environment Styleguide

 This Robot Framework / Selenium2Library is based from couple of sources and tips from my colleagues.
 These guides can be outdated or not in your taste.
 You can drop a pull request so we can talk about it.